goliatone/goliatone.com/README.md

 - feed gets included inside permalink folders
 - longDate: displayed hours do not match this universe
 - feed: archive links do not point to site with full URL!!
+- Assets should be moved from public to site, so that favicon is in root.

 ## License
 Copyright (c) 2015 goliatone